duckietown/docs-brown/book/doc-sky/05-project2-ukf/10-project.md

 where $\sigma^2_z = \text{Var}\left( z \right)$, for example, denotes the variance in the position estimates and $\sigma_{\dot z,z} = \sigma_{z,\dot z} = \text{Cov}\left( z, \dot z \right)$ denotes the covariance between the position and velocity estimates.
 Typically, position and velocity are positively correlated, as a positive velocity indicates that the drone will likely be at a more positive position at the next time step.

-**TODO: Write out the recursive algorithm**
+**TODO: Write out the recursive algorithm.
+Probably refer to and cite** ***Probabilistic Robotics***

 #### A Closer Look at Some of the Math of the Kalman Filter

 **TODO: Figure out what to put here**

+---

-### Designing a Kalman Filter
+## Designing and Implementing a Kalman Filter

 To apply a Kalman Filter to a specific robot, there are certain parts of the algorithm that we need to define.
 The first aspect of the KF design process specific to the robot application is the selection of state variables to track in the state vector.
 Additionally, the motion model of the robot and its sensor suite demand careful thought when designing a KF: the former determines the state transition function, and the latter specifies the measurement function.
-We will be going over these design decisions in this section.
+Furthermore, the process noise and measurement covariance matrices must be determined.
+The filter must then be initialized and sometimes adapted to handle asynchronous inputs from real-world sensors.
+Finally, once a filter is implemented, it is a good idea to tune and test it in simulation and then on the real robot, quantifying its performance if possible.
+We will be going over these design decisions and implementation details in this section.

-#### State Vector Design
+#### State Vector
+**TODO**

+#### State Transition Function
+**TODO**

+#### Measurement Function
+**TODO**

+#### Process Noise and Measurement Covariance Matrices
+**TODO**

+#### Initialize the Filter
+**TODO**

+#### Asynchronous Inputs
+**TODO**

+#### Tune and Test the Filter
+**TODO: Write this section and include description on quantitatively evaluating the performance of the filter**

+---

+## The Unscented Kalman Filter: Nonlinear State Estimation
+**TODO**

+---

+## Our Implementation: UKF in One Spatial Dimension
+**TODO**

+---

+## Our Implementation: UKF in Three Spatial Dimensions
+**TODO**